 ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY

-Sicklefin lemon shark (Negaprion acutidens), being stroked by a scuba diver .
-This shark is widespread throughout the Indo-Pacific Oceans.
+Sicklefin lemon shark (Negaprion acutidens).
+This shark is widespread throughout the Indo-Pacific region.
 It is dangerous if provoked.
-Sicklefin lemon sharks grow up to 3.8 metres in length, and feed on smaller sharks, stingrays and bony fish.
+The sicklefin lemon shark grows up to 3.8 metres in length, and feeds on smaller sharks, stingrays and bony fish.
 It inhabits coral reefs, shallow lagoons and mangrove swamps.
+A blacktip reef shark (Carcharhinus melanopterus, upper right) is also seen.
 Photographed off Moorea Island, French Polynesia.